Skip to article frontmatterSkip to article content

 A soundscape refers to the acoustic environment as perceived or experienced by people, encompassing all the sounds that arise from both natural and human-made sources.
 Describing soundscapes involves several dimensions:

-R. Murray Schafer and Acoustic Ecology
+R. Murray Schafer and acoustic ecology

 Schafer’s work laid the foundation for the field of acoustic ecology and inspired similar projects worldwide, encouraging interdisciplinary collaboration between musicians, scientists, urban planners, and environmentalists.
-The project advocated for the preservation of valuable soundscapes and raised awareness about the impact of noise pollution and urbanization on our acoustic environment.
+The project advocated for the preservation of valuable soundscapes and raised awareness about the impact of noise pollution and urbanisation on our acoustic environment.
 It also inspired the World Forum for Acoustic Ecology (WFAE) Conference, an international gathering bringing together researchers, artists, educators, and practitioners to explore the relationship between humans and their sonic environments.

 Schafer also introduced the term schizophonia to describe the separation of a sound from its source, often through recording technology.
 For example, when you hear a bird song played from a speaker, the sound is no longer coming from the bird itself, but from a device.
 This separation can change how we experience and relate to sounds, sometimes making them feel less “authentic” or connected to their natural context.

-Hildegard Westerkamp and Soundwalking
+Hildegard Westerkamp and soundwalking

 Key aspects of soundwalking include:

-Hildegard Westerkamp’s soundwalking practice bridges both scientific research and artistic exploration.
-In her scientific work, Westerkamp used soundwalks as a method for gathering data about urban and natural soundscapes.
-Participants documented their listening experiences, helping researchers analyze acoustic environments, identify sources of noise pollution, and understand how people perceive and interact with their sonic surroundings.
-These soundwalks contributed to studies in acoustic ecology, urban planning, and environmental psychology.
+Westerkamp’s soundwalking practice bridges both scientific research and artistic exploration.
+In her scientific work, Westerkamp used soundwalks to gather data on urban and natural soundscapes.
+Participants documented their listening experiences, helping researchers analyse acoustic environments, identify sources of noise pollution, and understand how people perceive and interact with their sonic surroundings.
+These soundwalks have contributed to studies in acoustic ecology, urban planning, and environmental psychology.

 Artistically, Westerkamp transformed soundwalking into a creative process.
-She composed works based on field recordings and reflections gathered during soundwalks, such as her acclaimed piece Kits Beach Soundwalk.
+She has composed works based on field recordings and reflections gathered during soundwalks, such as her acclaimed piece Kits Beach Soundwalk.
 Her compositions often blend environmental sounds with narration, inviting listeners to experience places through attentive listening.
-Westerkamp’s approach encourages audiences to engage with everyday sounds as musical material, blurring the boundaries between scientific observation and artistic expression.
+She demonstrated how attentive listening can deepen our understanding of environments, foster community awareness, and inspire new forms of sonic art.

-Steven Feld and Acoustemology
+Steven Feld and acoustemology

 Sound objects